Donell Thomas: Career

-Thomas came through the Academy at Colchester United and made his first-team debut on 21 March 2022, when he came on as an 85th-minute substitute for Brendan Sarpong-Wiredu in a 1–0 defeat to Forest Green Rovers at Brunton Park.
+Thomas began his youth career at Tottenham Hotspur, before joining the academy at Colchester United, where he made his first-team debut on March 21st 2022, when he came on as an 85th-minute substitute for Brendan Sarpong-Wiredu in a 1–0 defeat to Forest Green Rovers at Brunton Park.
 Manager Wayne Brown said that "it's always tough asking a young lad to come on and make an impact but I thought he did that".
 On 2 September 2022, he joined Bishop's Stortford of the Isthmian League Premier Division on loan until 4 January.

+In September 2024, Thomas joined Isthmian League Premier Division club Bowers & Pitsea.

+In July 2025, Thomas joined Folkestone Invicta.